liuzhousi/FPGC4/README.md

 7. Write result to output file

 #### Input and output files
 Currently one cannot pass arguments to the assembler.
 The assembler will read the code from code.asm and write the result to stdout.
-While arguments and file handling are easy to implement, I do not need it right now and will implement later when I restructure my build process.
+While arguments and file handling are easy to implement, I do not need it right now and have not plans to change this unless I restructure the build/flash process (most likely to happen if I change SPI flash for SDcard.

 ### Important notes
 One important assumption is that the code will be executed from addr 0 of the SDRAM.
 Otherwise the label addresses will not be calculated correctly.
 In the future I might add an offset argument where all labels are offsetted by this argument, and a flag to disable the required Interrupt handlers